sora-xor/sora-docs/src/sora-economy.md

 - The token bonding curve naturally rewards early buyers of XOR, **encouraging word of mouth marketing.**
 - The decentralized monetary policy of XOR offers **protection from abuse by authorities and full transparency for users.**
 - Primary market buy-back reserve puts a limit on ability of governments or short-sellers to manipulate the market.
-- The overall incentive mechanism works to **align interests of all stakeholders,** and help **sustain continuous development of the Sora Ecosystem as a global decentralized autonomous economic organization.**
+- The overall incentive mechanism works to **align interests of all stakeholders,** and help **sustain continuous development of the SORA Ecosystem as a global decentralized autonomous economic organization.**
 - The SORA v2 monetary system is neither debt-based nor debt-driven, and new tokens are always allocated under democratic supervision, which works to **eliminate the unsustainable boom-bust cycles in contemporary economic systems**.

 Bid/ask prices in the secondary market are bounded in a dynamic price range imposed by the token bonding curve.
 Therefore, the current buy/sell-prices offered by the token bonding curve provide support & resistance levels, or the confidence range of XOR in the market, with forward guidance.